 - Share information across BGS departments to improve our communications and services

-- Share your contact details with the Oxford University Press who mail out the Age and Ageing journal, and with our mailing house, currently BKT, who mail out the BGS Newsletter
+- Share member contact details with the Oxford University Press who mail out the Age and Ageing journal, and with our mailing house, currently BKT, who mail out the BGS Newsletter

 - Only release your information in accordance with your mailing preferences.
 Please amend your contact preferences on your profile https://my.bgs.org.uk/user or contact the membership team at: membership [at] bgs [dot] org [dot] uk